 The Science Film Festival is a celebration of science communication in Southeast Asia, South Asia, Africa, the Middle East and Latin America: In cooperation with local partners it promotes science literacy and facilitates awareness of contemporary scientific, technological and environmental issues through international films with accompanying educational activities.
-The festival presents scientific issues accessibly and entertainingly to a broad audience and demonstrates that science can be fun.
+The Science Film Festival presents scientific issues accessibly and entertainingly to a broad audience and demonstrates that science can be fun.
 The event has grown considerably since its first edition in 2005, becoming the largest event of its kind worldwide.

 In 2019, the Science Film Festival received over 220 entries and participating festival countries will make their selection over the coming months.
 All films are translated and synchronized or subtitled into local languages where necessary to offer access without language barriers.

-The official selection 2019 will be announced in August.
+The official selection 2019 is online now!

-In 2019, the event takes place internationally in over 20 countries in Southeast Asia, South Asia, the Middle East, Latin America and Africa from October 07 to December 23.
+The event takes place internationally in over 20 countries in Southeast Asia, South Asia, the Middle East, Latin America and Africa from October 07 to December 23.